 - Investment in real estate is speculative, the market value of property can fall and rental income is not guaranteed;

 - Forecasts and past performance are not a reliable indicator of future performance.

 - The real estate market can experience downturn effecting your property valuation

 The value of your Smart Crowd investment can go down as well as up and historic performance is not a guide to future performance.
 Achievement of rental and capital returns will depend on a range of factors including the property asset as well as the wider economy.
 A fall in the value of your investment may be due to a number of reasons, such as a fall in the underlying value of the property or a problem with the property that will need to be funded from future rental income.
 Real estate investments can perform in a cyclical way, and values may increase or decrease accordingly.
 Economic, political and legal issues can affect values as they would other asset classes.
+In some cases, there may be government restrictions on the sale of a property to foreign owners, which may restrict the range of potential buyers.
 Any future downturn in the real estate market could materially adversely affect the value and income generated from a property investment.
 Investors are to individually assess and establish their level of comfort with this risk from the outset.

 If for any reason the operator ceases to carry on its business, investors may lose their capital money, incur costs or experience delays in the investment being wound up.